fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Pre-Build: final commands
     * Build
     * Post Build
+* Commands
+  * create-project
+  * update-project
+  * start-build
+  * batch-get-builds

 ## CodeDeploy

 * Use to Deploy app into many EC2 or On Premise
-* Use to deploy EC2 instances or Lambda functions
+* Support AWS Lambda deployments
 * Not managed by Elastic Beanstalk
 * Use a codedeploy-agent service on the servers
 * Sends appspec.yml